RosemaryDeal/RosemaryDeal/README.md

     Learn and apply key tools: Python, SQL, and popular libraries like Pandas and Matplotlib.
     Start building a portfolio of data projects here on GitHub.
     Connect with and learn from others in the data science and analytics community.
-- 📫 How to reach me ... bellarod.rd@gmail'com
+- 📫 How to reach me ... bellarod.rd@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love music and got a good sense of humor